Autism—Slow child brain development

 Autistic children also tend to have sensory problems.
 They are either over sensitive or under sensitive to sound and touch.
 Therefore, they need to undergo sensory integration programs that are facilitated by trained medical therapists in different categories.
 This is because different children have different issues.
-Thee are those that are low. medium and highly affected, thus categorization of autistic children.
+These are those that are low, medium and highly affected, thus categorization of autistic children.

 Intensive behavioral modification should also be started early enough.
 This includes teaching them daily living activities, such as grooming and good behavior.